Creative Minds Talks | BENEFIT during Art Week Miami Beach

 Superstar artist Kehinde Wiley (lauded for his portrait of President Barack Obama) and highly acclaimed music producer and art collector Kasseem Dean a.k.a Swizz Beatz, will discuss their roles as a modern day Medicis, activism and philanthropy and how to make it in today’s art world.

-Set on the stage of Miami’s New World Center, the evening promises to be an Art Basel standout with captivating and inspiring conversation between two highly regarded members of the art community.
+Set on the stage of Miami’s New World Center, the evening promises to be a Miami Art Week standout with captivating and inspiring conversation between two highly regarded members of the art community.

 Proceeds from ticket sales will benefit Kehinde Wiley’s foundation,